Earlier Francis Marion Symposium 2008-2012

 Our Favorite Historian Joe T. Stukes as Otho Williams

-Special thanks to the great presenters, many volunteers & sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.
+Special thanks to the great presenters, many volunteers and sponsors to make this experience outstanding, and thanks to the attendees with such great enthusiasm.

 Francis Marion / Swamp Fox Symposium, 2010

-Sponsors 2010: Bank of Clarendon, Manning; J & N Black, Manning; R. Bradshaw of Manning; Citizens Bank, Turbeville; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Farmers Telephone Coop, Kingstree; The Clarendon Citizen; In Honor of Rep. C. Harvin, Summerton; Manning IGA, L. Kennedy; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; G & C Summers, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; W & D Turbeville, Manning.
+Sponsors 2010: Bank of Clarendon, Manning; J and N Black, Manning; R. Bradshaw of Manning; Citizens Bank, Turbeville; DuBose Campus, Central Carolina Technical College, Manning; Don Ellis, CPA, Manning; Farmers Telephone Coop, Kingstree; The Clarendon Citizen; In Honor of Rep. C. Harvin, Summerton; Manning IGA, L. Kennedy; Manning Restaurant; NBSC, Manning; Prothro Chevrolet, Manning; G and C Summers, Manning; Turbeville IGA Plus, H. Smith; Turbeville Ruritan Club; W and D Turbeville, Manning.

 Alcolu, Blair, Columbia, Elloree, Florence, Gable, Hartsville, Kingstree, Laurens, Lexington, Lugoff, Manning, McClellanville, Moncks Corner, Moore, Patrick, Pineville, Rock Hill, St Matthews, Summerton, Sumter, Turbeville